Ayaan5harma/Krishi-Hal/README.md

 ● A software based system with real-time monitoring of data

-● Developing an intelligent system to manage farm
+● An intelligent system to manage farm

 ● User interactive system

-● Creating an unit to show the temperature, humidity and nutrients of soil
+● An unit to show the temperature, humidity and nutrients of soil

 ● Recommendation of crops according to the meteorological conditions